homelab-peej/k8s-at-home/README.md

 ### Homelab ⚗️

-_Automatically managed with Flux and Github Actions_ 🤖
+_Automatically managed with Flux, Renovate, and Github Actions_ 🤖

 </div>